San Diego Paternity Lawyers

 In addition to obtaining orders for child custody and child support, typical issues involved in a paternity action include obtaining a paternity test, obtaining a judgment for paternity or setting aside a default judgment of paternity through either the Family Court or Department of Child Support Services (DCSS).

 Our experienced paternity attorneys look forward to providing high quality, aggressive representation to obtain your goals and desires while protecting your legal rights and interests.

 Contact a San Diego Paternity Attorney at Wilkinson & Finkbeiner

-For further information regarding filing a paternity petition, setting aside a paternity judgment, or to discuss the consequences or ramifications of a paternity suit, we invite you to schedule a free confidential consultation with an experienced San Diego paternity attorney by calling us at 619-284-4113, e-mailing us, visiting us, or filling out our intake form on our Contact Us page.
-The parking and confidential consultation are free.
+For further information regarding filing a paternity petition, setting aside a paternity judgment, or to discuss the consequences or ramifications of a paternity suit, we invite you to schedule a confidential consultation with an experienced San Diego paternity attorney by calling us at 619-284-4113, e-mailing us, visiting us, or filling out our intake form on our Contact Us page.